-Usually a Halloween-centric option, colour sprays that come from a can coat the hair in a layer of pigment but don’t offer a long-lasting solution.
+Perfect for Halloween, colour sprays that come from a can coat the hair in a layer of pigment but don’t offer a long-lasting solution.
 They usually come out with one wash but – if you have very fair or porous tresses – be warned as they can stain the hair.

 Can you dye your hair twice in one day?
 Yes, if it’s with hair chalk.

+Wondering how to best care for your newly-dyed hair?
 There are a few golden rules when it comes to looking after freshly-coloured locks:

-1. Pick a colour-care shampoo and conditioner
+1. Pick a Colour-Care Shampoo and Conditioner

 To decide which products deserve a spot in your shower, head to our ‘best shampoo for coloured hair‘ cheat sheet and pick the duo that are right for you.

-2. Always use a heat protectant
+2. Always Use a Heat Protectant

 As the process of colouring is generally a chemical one, it’s important to treat dyed tresses with a lot of care.
 The first step?
 Applying a heat protectant to damp tresses before you even think about picking up a hair dryer.